Capitalisk/capitalisk-website/src/pages/whitepaper.md

 ### 2.15 Transaction propagation and pending queue

 Transactions are signed on the client-side.
 A signed transaction can then be broadcast to the network by sending it to any node in the network.
-If the transaction is valid, the transaction will propagate through the entire Capitalisk subnet.
+If the transaction is valid, it will propagate through the entire Capitalisk subnet.
 Transactions will be queued and ordered based on the specified fee.
 If an account sends multiple transactions within a short period of time, they will be bundled together in the pending queue to ensure that they are processed together - An account can therefore bump up the priority of an earlier pending transaction by submitting a second transaction with a higher fee.

 ### 2.16 Invalidating unprocessed transactions